TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 ### Gaining persistence

 We are almost there!
-Now, all that's left is to ensure that we can find the marker address across game sessions/reloads etc.
+Now, all that is left is to ensure that we can find the marker address across game sessions/reloads etc.

 For that, let's check out the patch file again,